S9-gif/S9-gif/README.md

 # Hello I'm Ahmet Sercan Kuru,

 I'm a Statistics student turning numbers into decisions — and discipline into progress.
-Every dataset I touch and every problem I solve is a step toward the same goal: becoming an AI/ML engineer who builds things that matter.
+Every dataset I touch and every problem I solve is a step toward the same goal: becoming an AI/ML engineer who builds things that matter.And I'm currently seeking for an internship in 2027 summer to imporve myself.

 - 🎓 2nd-year Statistics student, Gazi University (Faculty of Science)
 - 🔭 Currently working on a customer churn prediction project (Python, scikit-learn)